-Michael Redlich is a Senior Research Technician at ExxonMobil Research & Engineering in Clinton, New Jersey (views are his own) with experience in developing custom scientific laboratory and web applications.
+With 33½ years service, Mike recently retired from ExxonMobil Technology & Engineering in Clinton, New Jersey with experience in developing custom scientific laboratory and web applications.
 He also has experience as a Technical Support Engineer at Ai-Logix, Inc. (now AudioCodes) where he provided technical support and developed telephony applications for customers.

 Mike's technical expertise includes object-oriented design and analysis, relational database design and development, computer security, C/C++, Java, Python, Matlab and other programming/scripting languages.
 His latest passions include MicroProfile, Jakarta EE, Helidon, Micronaut and MongoDB.